The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: Introduction

 on the space $\left\{ \Psi\in\mathcal{H}_{N}\mid\mathcal{N}_{E}\Psi=\Psi\right\}$, and

 is a unitary isomorphism defined by

 \end{thm}

-Recall that all of eigenvalues of $\widetilde{E}_{k}$ can be computed explicitly using \eqref{eq:ev-Ek}.
-Thus from Theorem \ref{thm:intro-excitations}, we may say that up to the unitary transformation $\mathcal{U}$, the RPA is exact for the $\{\mathcal{N}_{E}=1\}$ eigenspace of the effective Hamiltonian $H_{\rm eff}$.
-To our knowledge, this is the first rigorous derivation of the elementary excitations from first principles.
+Recall that all of eigenvalues of $\widetilde{E}_{k}$ can be computed explicitly from the spectrum of $h_k$ and \eqref{eq:ev-Ek}.
+From Theorem \ref{them:OperatorStatement} and Theorem \ref{thm:intro-excitations}, we may say that up to the unitary transformation $\mathcal{U}$, the RPA is exact for the $\{\mathcal{N}_{E}=1\}$ eigenspace of the effective Hamiltonian $H_{\rm eff}$.
+To our knowledge, this is the first rigorous derivation of the bosonic elementary excitations from first principles.

+\begin{rmk} For every fixed $k\in \mathbb{Z}^3_*$, in the limit $k_F\to \infty$, most of eigenvalues of $\widetilde{E}_{k}$ are of order $k_F$ but the lowest eigenvalue of $\widetilde{E}_{k}$ is of order $o(k_F)$.
+This absence of a one-body spectral gap corresponds to the expected fact that the excitation spectrum of $k_F^{-1}H_N$ becomes continuous in the limit $k_F\to \infty$.
+Therefore, in principle, it is very difficult to extract useful information by analyzing the full spectrum of $H_N$.
+The significance of Theorem \ref{thm:intro-excitations} is to offer a non-trivial statement on the bosonic excitations by analyzing exactly the spectrum of the effective Hamiltonian instead of looking directly at the spectrum of $H_N$. \end{rmk}

-Let us explain the necessity of restricting to the $\mathcal{N}_{E}=1$ eigenspace in Theorem \ref{thm:intro-excitations}.
+\begin{rmk} In Theorem \ref{thm:intro-excitations}, the restriction to the $\mathcal{N}_{E}=1$ eigenspace is important.
 Obviously, the effective Hamiltonian \eqref{eq:intro-Heff} does not coincide with that in the heuristic formula \eqref{eq:IntroductionFullRPA}.
 Hence, it is natural to ask what to make of the assumption of the RPA that the effective Hamiltonian should behave like a diagonalized bosonic Hamiltonian.
 To approach this question we note that, using \eqref{eq:intro-RemarkableKineticIdentity} we can rewrite the effective Hamiltonian in \eqref{eq:intro-Heff} as

 Since this operator commutes with $\mathcal{N}_{E}$, we can restrict $H_{\text{eff}}$ to the eigenspaces of $\mathcal{N}_{E}$.
 Doing so, we see that the trivial eigenspace $\left\{ \mathcal{N}_{E}=0\right\} =\vspan\left(\psi_{{\rm FS}}\right)$ exactly corresponds to the ground state energy which is already addressed in Theorem \ref{thm:intro-GSE}.
 For the first nontrivial eigenspace $\{\mathcal{N}_{E}=1\}$ we do indeed obtain the expected operator